BobLokerse/BobLokerse.github.io/_posts/2015-11-03-GitVersion-versioning-made-easy-and-dry.md

 "Oh, was the build version in the build server updated?"
 Updated, Re-Build Commit and go!

-At least the deploy server is covered; that one takes the  release version from the package."
+At least the deploy server is covered; that one takes the  release version from the package.

 ### DRY ###